imanghafoori1/laravel-microscope/README.md

 <a name="repeating-patterns" ></a>
 :eight: **Repeating patterns:**

-Lets say we want to refactor:
+Let's say we want to refactor:
 ```php
 User:where('name', 'John')->where('family', 'Dou')->where('age', 20)->get();
 ```